 Maybe it's because there isn't a speck of Irish blood in my veins, but I have to admit that I just don't get the hullabaloo over St Patrick's Day.

-Now that I’m an thirty-something old fart, though, a single pint of green beer gets me jolly and a second pint puts me under the table, so I have to settle for a slightly more low-key option if I want to celebrate.
+But now I'm an thirty-something old fart.
+A single pint of green beer gets me jolly and a second pint puts me under the table, so I have to settle for a slightly more low-key option if I want to celebrate.

 Something like... say... a big ol' plate of Eggs St Patrick, which is what I've decided to call my Irish-inspired twist on classic Eggs Benedict (because while Benedict is a perfectly lovely name and all, it's not all that Irish at all).

 So, what makes them Irish, you ask?
 Well, to start, I've replaced the usual English muffin with an Irish boxty, a plump golden-crisp pan fried potato cake that's affectionately known as "poor man's bread".

 Then, I topped off the boxty with a little smoked salmon, since Ireland is well known for making a mighty fine smoked salmon (though mine is admittedly Canadian, because that's what I could get), and added a little sauteed spinach for a little splash of St Patty's Day green.

 And then, a wobbly-yolked poached egg and a generous ladleful of blender Hollandaise sauce finish it all off, since it's not a Benny without them.